20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 The mapping here is more complicated to replicate the same falloff as redshift.
 One question you might have is why we're dividing our colours by the constants: notice that they're the same constants we use to calculate $Y$.
 This ensures that our new colour is equivalent in power/brightness to the old one

 One problem specific to blueshift is that our energy is unbounded, and our pixels can become infinitely bright.
 Its therefore much more aesthetically pleasing to spill over the extra energy into white once we max out the blue colour

+## Physically accurate wavelength rendering

+Because our colour is artificial, this doesn't matter for us, but if you wanted to physically accurately render a wavelength, here's how you'd do it:

+Human colour response to a frequency spectrum is defined by the LMS (long medium short - your eyes cone response) colour system.
+First up, you need to download the cie 1931 2 degree fov data from [here](http://www.cvrl.org/cmfs.htm).This gives you a table of colour matching functions which we convolve against our frequency data.
+This convolution returns a new set of tristimulus values in the LMS colour space, which represents how much each eye cone responds to a particular frequency

+Once you have an LMS triplet, you convert that to the XYZ colour space, by calculating the inverse of [this](https://en.wikipedia.org/wiki/LMS_color_space#Hunt,_RLAB) matrix, which you use under D65 lighting

+Then, convert that to the sRGB' linear colour space, via this [matrix](https://en.wikipedia.org/wiki/SRGB#From_CIE_XYZ_to_sRGB), before finally using the CsRGB conversion below it

+There will likely be a future article about accurately rendering black body radiators, but this one is long enough as it is

 ### Code